TheSchwiftyCommittee/untitled-suite-docs/README.md

 ### Gems

-- `Devise` used for adding authentication
+- `JWT` used for adding authentication
 - `Bcrypt` used to create password digests and authentication logic
 - `Puma` used as local testing server
 - `RSPEC-Rails` used for behavior-driven development of the back-end

 ### Libraries/3rd Party API

-- `Google Calendar API` for calendar feature
 - `Material-UI` for CSS framework
 - `Axios` used for fetching data from the back-end
 - `React-router-dom` used to create a multi-page application
-- `AWS` used as the cloud web hosting solution for project
-- `PayPal Developer` used to integrate PayPal into the platform

 ### Deployment